scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 should follow, and existing packages should slowly adopt.
 The reasoning for each decision is outlined as well.

+> #### Note
+>
+> Raw source lives in git and has a `setup.py`.
+You *can* install directly from
+> git via pip, but normally users install from distributions hosted on PyPI.
+There
+> are three options: **A)** A source package, which ends in `.tar.gz`.
+This is a copy
+> of the github repository, stripped of a few specifics like CI files, and possibly
+> with submodules included (if there are any). **B)** A pure python wheel, which
+> ends in `.whl` - this is only possible if there are no compiled extensions in the
+> library.
+This does *not* contain a setup.py, but rather a `PKG_INFO` file that is
+> rendered from setup.py (or from another build system). **C)** If not pure
+> Python, a collection of wheels for every binary platform, generally one per
+> supported Python version and OS as well.
+>
+> Developer requirements (users of A or git) are generally higher than the
+> requirements to use B or C.

 ## Package structure (medium priority)

 All packages *should* have a `src` folder, with the package code residing